Tiendil/feeds.fun/README.md

 # TODO (remove before merge)

-- show only single warning: subscribe to collections or set API key
 - what with github buttons
 - does bg colors too dark?
 - opensource to the main page